yatricloud/collegetraining-yatri/pages/MSRIT/BootCamp-2025/Session-3/Networkin-Basics/ip-subnet-dns.md

 - **Subnetting**: Dividing a network into smaller parts for efficient use and security.
 - **DNS Configuration**: Translates domain names to IP addresses for network communication.

-This markdown provides a basic understanding of IP addressing, subnetting, and DNS configuration, structured in an easy-to-read format.
-You can use it in your documentation or notes.
-Let me know if you need further details or examples!